Romelium/AI-Chat/README.md

 # AI-Chat
-Chat with an AI-powered by gpt-j.
+Chat with an AI-powered by GPT-j.
 Talk with it, set parameters, and ask questions

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).